 Long-term care providers

-Medical professionals delivering long-term care or treatments to individuals residing in living facilities also benefit from SOAP notes.
+Medical professionals delivering long-term care or treatments to individuals residing in living facilities also benefit from the notes.
 For example, old age homes.

 Commonly Used Abbreviations in a SOAP Note